31 COMMON CAR PROBLEMS & ISSUES

 2. Transmission Problems

-Outside of your engine, the transmission is the most important component that you\'ll find under the hood of any vehicle.
-In fact, in some vehicle drivetrains, replacing the transmission costs even more than replacing an engine.
+Outside of your engine, the transmission is the most critical component under any vehicle's hood.
+In some vehicle drivetrains, replacing the transmission costs even more than replacing an engine.
 Some of the most common transmission problems are noticeable lapses in gear changes, grinding during gear changes, a burning smell and gears slipping.
-One key thing you need to do to take care of your transmission is regularly change the fluid at the manufacturer\'s suggested intervals.
-The fluid helps keep the transmission cool and helps serve as a lubricant between its various components to keep it running smoothly.
+To take care of your transmission, you must change the fluid regularly at the manufacturer's suggested intervals.
+The fluid helps keep the transmission cool and serves as a lubricant between its various components to keep it running smoothly.

 You should check the smell, color, and level of your transmission fluid roughly each 1600 kilometres.
 Dependent on which comes first, you should change the fluid every other year or every time you hit 80000 kilometres.

 3. Transmission Fluid Leaks

 Just as radiator flushes are essential for keeping the fluid fresh and preventing corrosion and deterioration, transmission fluid flushes are too.
 Most transmission fluid leaks are caused by a leak in the pan, which happens over time thanks to wear and tear.
 The good news is that transmission fluid is easy to spot, as it'll appear in a red-colored puddle on your driveway after your vehicle has been stationary for a period of time.
 If you notice red-colored puddles or smell a burning scent from the fluid, it indicates a transmission issue that needs to be addressed.
 Having your vehicle's transmission flushed per the manufacturer's recommendation can often help detect transmission issues and prevent leakages before they happen.
 Most manufacturers recommend transmission flushes every 100,000 miles or so.